BettercareHealth/bettercare/README.md

 1. Format the Notes as markdown 'definitions'.
 (They'll become dl/dt/dd HTML elements after conversion.)
 To do this, tick 'Match case' and S&R double line-break–note–space, and replace with double-line-break–Note–line-break–colon–tab.
 As with all S&Rs, it's best not to use 'Replace all' unless you're 100 per cent sure your search won't match things you don't intend it to.
 Always run an S&R manually through whole documents a few times before using 'Replace all'.
 This has worked well for me before:
 	*	Find `\n\nnote\s`
 	*	Replace with `\n\nNote\n:\t`
-1. Comparing to a laid-out, up-to-date version of the book, mark all headings with hashes (#) according to their heading level:
+1. Comparing to a laid-out, up-to-date version of the book, mark all headings with hashes (#) according to their heading level.
+Using S&R, start with the h3 (article) heads, so that you can then navigate the doc easily by those numbers.
 	*	chapter title is h1 = `#`
 	*	subunit head is h2 = `##`
 	*	article head (question) is h3 = `###`.
 To S&R here, luckily all article heads start with the chapter number and a hyphen.
 So if you're working on chapter 3, find `\n\n3-` and replace with `\n\n### 3-`.
-Don't use 'Replace all' in case there is a paragraph that starts with, say, '3-5 times a day...'
+Don't use 'Replace all' in case there is a paragraph that starts with, say, '3-5 times a day…' or '2-hourly…' (these are real examples, it does happen!)
 1. At the same time, you may want to:
 	*	manually create Markdown lists using * for bullets and 1. , 2. , 3. etc. for numbered lists.
 	*	manually marking key concepts as blockquotes by adding > and a space (not a tab) at the start of each line